Azure/azure-arch-enterprise-bi-and-reporting/User Guides/15-Monitor and Troubleshoot Data Pipelines.md

 5. In the bottom center of the data factory *MONITOR* tab, you will see an *ACTIVITY WINDOWS*.
 In this window you can filter by *Type*.
 Most likely you will want to find *Type8 of *Failed*.
 6. Click the activity row under investigation.
 This will open an *Activity window explorer* on right hand side.

 The *Activity window explorer* should give you any of the diagnostic issue you will need to determine the problem with the activity.
-The most usefull information will be **Failed execution** error logs.
+The most useful information will be **Failed execution** error logs.
 Based off the type of error encountered you will need to perform one of the following fixes:

 1. A linked services is broken.
 2. The data being ingested in incorrect.